Academy-Soft-Intellect/Linux-Course/15.BashScripting/info.md

 - Bash sciprt is simply an executable file, composed of a list of commands.
 - #! => indicates that the file is an executable shell script and the command interpreter.
 - #!/bin/bash => the command interpreter is bash.
+- Good styling practices: use comments to clarify to readers the purpose and logic of the script.
+The top of every script should include comments providing an overview of the script's purpose, intendend actions ...

 # A number of characters have special meaning to bash
  '#' beginning of a comment line.